 - register your travel and contact details, so we can contact you in an emergency

 - subscribe to this travel advice to receive free email updates each time it's reissued

 Entry and exit

-Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) change regularly.
-Contact the nearest Embassy or Consulate of Estonia for the most up to date information.
+Visa and other entry and exit conditions (such as currency, customs and quarantine regulations) can change at short notice.
+Contact the nearest Embassy or Consulate of Estonia, or visit the Estonian Government’s official Estonian Government website for the most up to date information.

-Estonia is a party to the Schengen Convention, along with 25 other European countries, which allows Australians to enter Estonia without a visa in some circumstances.
+Estonia is a party to the Schengen Convention, along with a number of other European countries, which allows Australians to enter Estonia without a visa in some circumstances.
 See our travel bulletin on the Schengen Convention for more information.

 People travelling directly to or from a country outside the European Union (EU) carrying 10,000 Euros or more (or the equivalent amount in another currency) are required to declare the cash at the place of their arrival or departure from the EU.
 Under the legislation, the term "cash" includes cheques, travellers' cheques and money orders.
 Travellers failing to declare the cash or providing incomplete or incorrect information will incur a fine.
 There is no requirement to declare cash for people travelling to or from another EU country.

 Make sure your passport has at least six months validity from your planned date of return to Australia.

 Street crime, including muggings and assault, occurs, particularly during the summer months.
 Petty crime, such as bag snatching and pickpocketing, has been reported, particularly in the Old Town area of the capital, Tallinn.
 Travellers at airports, parks, train stations and around major hotels have been targeted, particularly after dark.
 Thieves often work together in small groups.